What undergraduate major do I need to have in order to apply to optometry school?

-For a list of commonly accepted substitutions, please visit the Course Requirements Page.
-If the course you are referring to is not mentioned on the list, please email a brief course description along with credit hours and course title to firstname.lastname@example.org.
+For a list of commonly accepted substitutions, please visit the Prerequisite Courses Required for Admissions page.
+If the course you are referring to is not listed, please email a brief course description along with credit hours and course title to firstname.lastname@example.org.

 Does SUNY Optometry accept international students?

 SUNY Optometry welcomes applications from out-of-state residents and international students.